tanupoo/fiapy/README.md

 ### python modules

-the following modules are required.  almost modules are installed with the core module.
+the following modules are required.  most modules are installed in the python core module.

     ~~~~
     Base64